-- 2. My father's name was .
+- 2. My father's name was process.
 The earliest memory I have of him working was for a company that laid gas pipes underneath the ground.
-My mother's name was .
-She worked in a bakery.
-I have four sisters and a brother.
-My brother is the oldest.
+My mother's name was - the oldest.
 My sister is the second oldest.
 She is a couple of years older than me.
+Then it is my sister is the second oldest.
+She is a couple of years older than me.
 Then it is my sister is my younger sister.
-My youngest sibling is She is about three years younger than me. - 3.
+My youngest - 3.
 I was born in Stobhill Hospital in the Bridgeton area of Glasgow.
 We lived in Bridgeton when I was very young.
 I started at a school there called Sacred Heart Primary School.
 We later moved to an area of Glasgow called Carntyne.
 After we moved there I went to a school called St Mark's Primary School.
-That was in Parkhead.
-Subsequent to that I went to St Andrew's Secondary School in Carntyne. - 4.
-My mother and father were both drinkers.
-They were both alcoholics.
-I suppose you would call us a poor family.
-It was hard because we didn't have anything.
-I got into trouble as a younger boy because of that.
-I basically did things to get things like food and clothes.
-That's really the only reason why I did the things that I did.
+That was in